School of Science, Engineering and Environment

 School of Science, Engineering and Environment.

-At MediaCityUK the facilities include the Audio Post Production and Audio Suites that utilise a number of industry-standard software packages including Pro Tools, Reason, Adobe Creative Cloud and the Native Instruments suite.
-The post-production suite is based around a Pro Tools S6 console and has Dolby Atmos monitoring capabilities.
-In addition, we also have dedicated dubbing and foley facilities.
+As an Audio Production student you will use our post production and audio suites featuring industry-standard software packages including Pro Tools, Reason, Adobe Creative Cloud and the Native Instruments suite.
+The post-production suite includes Pro Tools S6 console and has Dolby Atmos monitoring capabilities.
+Our recording studios house Solid State Logic, Neve and Audient mixing consoles.
+There are also dedicated dubbing and foley facilities.

 What about after uni?

-We have over 25 years’ experience nurturing graduates into audio and acoustics careers including consultancy, research, development and design roles at leading companies such as Apple, Dolby, and the BBC.
+The growth of digital media has increased industry demand for talented professionals who can help deliver exceptional audio-visual experiences.
+Salford has over 25 years of experience nurturing graduates into audio and acoustics careers that span consultancy, research, development and design roles with leading companies such as Apple, Dolby, and the BBC.

-Audio Production alumni have found careers in audio post-production, freelance sound engineering, convergent technologies (audio, video and new media) and broadcast and have been employed by companies such as BBC, Sky TV and Channel 4.
+Our audio production graduates typically build careers in audio post-production, freelance sound engineering, convergent technologies (audio, video and new media) and broadcast.
+Today, you'll find alumni working with leading media organisations including the BBC, Sky TV and Channel 4.

 Recent collaborative projects include integrated virtual models for acoustic design with Dyson, wind turbine noise auralisation and subjective testing with DELTA and DEFRA, acoustics for auralisation with Arup, the S3A Future Spatial Audio project with the BBC and SALSA (Spatial Automated Live Sports Audio) system with DTS and Fairlight.